mark-watson/Racket-AI-book/manuscript/preface.md

 ## Racket, Scheme, and Common Lisp

-To be clear, I actually like Common Lisp slightly more than Racket and other Scheme dialcts, even though Common Lisp is ancient and has defects.
+To be clear, I actually like Common Lisp slightly more than Racket and other Scheme dialects, even though Common Lisp is ancient and has defects.
 Then why do I use Racket?
 Racket is a family of languages, a very good IDE, and a rich ecosystem supported by many core Racket developers and Racket library authors.
+Choosing Racket Scheme for this book was an easy decision, but to be fair there are also other Scheme dialects that I enjoy using:

+- Gambit/C Scheme
+- Gerbil Scheme (based on Gambit/C)
+- Chez Scheme

 ## Personal Artificial Intelligence Journey: or, Life as a Lisp Developer